chrisRidgers/Halve/index.md

 ---
 # About me

 I'm a software engineer over at Mashbo.
 We build web apps.
-This is my brains dumping ground: here be thoughts, whimsy, and dragons&hellip;
+This is my brains dumping ground: here be thoughts, whimsy, and dragons...

-&hellip;if history is anything to go by, it&apos;s more likely to be tumbleweeds.
+...if history is anything to go by, it's more likely to be tumbleweeds.